Looking for beautiful places to visit in Hawaii on a family vacation? We’ve got you covered.

 The Big Island

 The Big Island is about adventure, volcanic wonders, black sand beaches and wow moments.
-And it’s one of the best places to visit in Hawaii for waterfalls.
+And it’s one of the best places to visit in Hawaii for waterfalls and full of awesome adventures for kids.

 Akaka Falls is Hawaii Island’s most famous waterfall and one of the most popular things to do on the Big Island of Hawaii.